RobotLocomotion/drake/automotive/README.md

 These instructions only support the Bazel build system (not CMake).
 For getting started with Bazel, see http://drake.mit.edu/bazel.html.

-Note that the *libraries* in this directory subtree support the CMake build system; only the demo is Bazel-specific.

 Running the demos
 -----------------